TheMerjin/website/README.md

 # Agora - Community Platform

 A comprehensive community platform built with Astro, featuring discussion forums, chess games, task management, digital archives, and more.
-Designed with a clean, LessWrong-inspired aesthetic focused on clarity and functionality.
+Designed with a clean, minimalist aesthetic focused on clarity and functionality.

 ## 🌟 Features